The Solidarity Center empowers women workers to confront and challenge global systems that subject them to discrimination in the workplace.

 Working Women Empowered: Building Strength Through Unions.

-March 4, 2013—Women make up more than 40.5 percent of the workforce worldwide, according to the most recent data by the International Labor Organization.
-But their labor has not resulted in a similar increase in financial well-being.
+March 4, 2013—Women make up more than 40.5 percent of the workforce worldwide, but their labor has not resulted in a similar increase in financial well-being.

 AFL-CIO Gives Human Rights Award to Domestic Workers Network.